Report: All Blacks set to face England three times before next Rugby World Cup

-All Blacks fans might yet be ready to go there after the semifinal defeat last year, but New Zealand are set to clash with England every year leading up to the next World Cup.
+All Blacks fans might not yet be ready to go there after the semifinal defeat last year, but New Zealand are set to clash with England every year leading up to the next World Cup.

 The Daily Mail has revealed England’s schedule in the lead-up to the 2023 World Cup in France, which includes three expected fixtures against the All Blacks.
 The schedule was out in place before the Covid-19 pandemic, so it is tentative for now.